Foundation Guide

 • Other people's personal information without consent

-Why This Matters
+Why Structure Matters

-With a Personal OS, everything changes:
+With a Personal OS, the structure gives Claude memory:

-Instant Context
+Nested Context

-The Folder Structure
+The Folder Layout

 Personal_OS/